Sid911/NotDashsAdventure/README.md

 ### Challenges while making the game 🚧

-Due to how flutter was made making a isometric real game was not an easy task to be done from scrach (specially at my level of experience with the framework and 3 weeks of offtime development).
+Due to how flutter was made making a isometric real game was not an easy task to be done from scratch (specially at my level of experience with the framework and 3 weeks of offtime development).
 My inital Guess list of requirements which needed to be built was -

 - Way to cache and import tilesheet/Spritesheet
 - Grid calculation for isometric view